-Those who pass the preliminary defense must carefully read the Application Guide for the Award of Doctoral Degrees.
+Those who pass the preliminary defense must carefully read the Application Guide for the Award of

+Doctoral Degrees.
 Then with the approval of all three supervisors, submit an Application for Conferment of Degree and doctoral dissertation with the necessary documents to Kyoumu by the designated date.
 Degree applicants will first present your work publically at a formal hearing and then you will undergo a private defense of the dissertation and final examination.

 The decision of degree conferment will be made by the president after a deliberation by the degree awarding committee.
-The results will be announced on the bulletin board next to the automatic certificate issuing machine (email notification for students in the Working Professionals program in Tokyo).
+The results will be notified by email.
 Please note that the successful candidates must check the necessary procedures in the Application Guide for Awarding Doctoral Degrees and must ensure them done before the conferment of degree.